-SANTA BARBARA, Ca. June 23, 2014 – Walking is a great way to stay in shape, but it can also have some hidden dangers when crossing the streets or busy intersections.
-The Santa Barbara County Fire Department offers these tips that pedestrians can use to be safe.
+Walking can have hidden dangers when crossing streets or busy intersections.
+The Santa Barbara County Fire Department offers these tips that pedestrians can use to be safe:

 1. Cross at the crosswalk.
 Don’t cross in the middle of the street.
 The lines in the crosswalk help remind drivers to watch out for pedestrians

 2. Stop before you start to cross the street.
 Look to the left, right, and left again.
 Cross when it is clear.

 3. Make eye contact with the driver before you cross in front of a car.
 Sometimes drivers don’t see you.

 4. If there is a pedestrian signal at an intersection, don’t start to cross when it is flashing red.

 Myth: The driver will always stop if you are in a crosswalk or at a green light.
 Fact: The driver’s view may be blocked.
 The driver may go through a red light.
 The driver may turn and not look for pedestrians.
 The driver may be distracted.